AkshayShirbhate09/Music-Store-Analysis-using-My-SQL/README.md

-  # 🎶 𝗠𝘂𝘀𝗶𝗰 𝗦𝘁𝗼𝗿𝗲 𝗗𝗮𝘁𝗮 𝘄𝗶𝘁𝗵 𝗠𝘆𝗦𝗤𝗟 🎶
+  # 🎶 MUSIC STORE DATA ANALYSIS WITH MYSQL 🎶
 I'm thrilled to share the journey of my latest project, where I explored music store data using MySQL to uncover fascinating insights. 🚀

-🎯 𝗢𝗯𝗷𝗲𝗰𝘁𝗶𝘃𝗲: My aim was to analyze the music store dataset and derive meaningful conclusions to inform strategic decisions and drive business growth.
+🎯 Objective: My aim was to analyze the music store dataset and derive meaningful conclusions to inform strategic decisions and drive business growth.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🛠️ 𝗔𝗽𝗽𝗿𝗼𝗮𝗰𝗵: I divided the analysis into three levels - Easy, Moderate, and Advanced, each posing unique questions and challenges: